InPersonAnalysis/customer_review_capston/README.md

 <details><summary><i>Click to expand</i></summary>

-- For Topic Modeling we used sklearn's Latent Dirichlet Allocation (LDA) model.
+- For topic modeling, we started with sklearn's Latent Dirichlet Allocation (LDA) model.
 The LDA model takes each word in the document and assigns it to one of k topics. k is the number of topics set as a hyperparameter in the creation of the LDA model.
 The model then calculates the proportion of words in the document that are assigned to each topic or p(topic|document).
 It then calculates the proportion of documents assigned to each topic because of the words in the document or $p(word|topic)$.
+- The findings of the model were not conclusive enough to issue recommendations by themselves, so we added our own analysis of word frequency and context to the keyword groupings extracted by the model to generate a list of topics for each type of review.

 </details>